 How much does the natural world feature in the average Christian’s relationship with God?
 Church leaders often speak about ‘discipleship’, meaning the process of learning what it is to be a Christian and putting that knowledge into practice.
 The question is, are discipleship and our experience of the created order – trees, water, rocks and stars – held in separate watertight boxes, or are they blended Continue reading

-The writers of the Psalms wrote about stars using the most up to date science of their day.
-Cutting edge astronomers in Israel in the first millennium BC knew that the stars were created (nothing was known yet about how that might have happened), they had their places, and they (on the whole) kept to those places and danced their set dances every year.
+The writers of the Psalms wrote about stars using the most up-to-date science of their day.
+Cutting edge astronomers in Israel in the first millennium BC knew that the stars were created, they had their places, and they (on the whole) kept to those places and danced their set dances every year.

 He determines the number of the stars

 Great is our Lord and mighty in power;